-We believe that the stringent reviews of the Academy's activities and associated expenditure will enable us to be fit for purpose as we approach our Bicentenary in 2022.
-Nevertheless, there remain many challenges in the higher education landscape including the ongoing Covid-19 pandemic, Brexit, the Augar Review, increased pension costs and scheme deficits.
-However, with a new Strategic Plan in place and an enthusiastic staff, we have robust plans to continue to enhance the student experience and maintain our position of excellence.
+We believe that the recent reviews of the Academy's activities and associated expenditure will enable us to remain fit for purpose as we approach our Bicentenary in 2022.
+Nevertheless, there remain many challenges in the higher education landscape including the COVID-19 pandemic, Brexit, the Augar Review, increased pension costs and scheme deficits.
+However, with our Strategic Plan in place and an enthusiastic staff, we have clear plans to continue to enhance the student experience and maintain our position of excellence.